camptocamp/terraboard/README.md

 If you need to set a route path for Terraboard, you can set a base URL by passing it as the `BASE_URL` environment variable.

+When using an authentication proxy, Terraboard will retrieve the logged in user and email from the headers passed by the proxy.
+You can also pass a `TERRABOARD_LOGOUT_URL` parameter to allow users to sign out of the proxy.

 ## Install from source